anna099/hegel/observing-reason/1-observing.md

 consciousness from perception to the understanding.

 What is a law in this context?
 And how does it come about?
-Following Harris, we can use the story of Plato and Diogenes to exemplify the observer's sense of a law.
+Following Harris, we can use the story of Plato and Diogenes the Cynic to exemplify the observer's sense of a law.
 This is how Diogenes Laërtius tells the story:

 > Plato had defined Man as an animal, biped and featherless, and was applauded.
 > Diogenes plucked a fowl and brought it into the lecture-room with the words,